ddnguyen93/ddnguyen93/HUG.md

 I was able to land my first full stack developer gig.

 ## What gives me energy at work
 1. Being assigned tasks that are somewhat difficult but not out of my paygrade.
-These type of projects always excites me because I love a challenge.
+These this of project always excites me because I love a challenge.
 Nothing feels better than being able to overcome a hard problem.
 2. Collaborating with other team members.
 As someone who enjoys social interactions, I love activities such as pair programming.
 It keeps me engaged and builds a sense of comradery when we accomplish our goal.